 The Cloud Makes Time Travel Possible: Hosted applications can deliver immediate business benefits

-In a recent article on CIO.com, Kevin Fogarty describes how moving to a cloud IT approach proved to be a highly beneficial and strategic decision for an on-site diesel fuel distributor.
+In an article published on CIO.com, author Kevin Fogarty describes how moving to a cloud IT approach proved to be a highly beneficial and strategic decision for an on-site diesel fuel distributor.
 The focus of the article was on how existing software and processes were enabled by centralizing them in a cloud hosting environment, and not by replacing them with new subscription-based applications.

 For many businesses, this is the secret that nobody’s talking about: you can have the benefits of “the cloud” without having to radically change everything you have and everything you do.
 Retention of knowledge assets is critical to business continuity, and moving existing systems and process to platforms where they can be leveraged to greater business advantage is a way to do that.
 With centralization of systems and services, information can be processed far more efficiently than before, eliminating delays and improving cash flows dramatically.
 Time is money, and the cloud helps businesses spend less of both.